Maleny celebrity agent Ian “Dicko” Dickson is calling for better transport safety for Sunshine Coast musicians and punters.

 “If you have a music event in Nambour you need transport to Nambour.
 A $3 billion light rail from Maroochydore to Birtinya won’t help!”

-A Kawana resident, who didn’t want to be named, said the plan included two lanes in the middle of Nicklin Way.
+A Kawana resident, who wishes to unnamed, says the plan includes two lanes in the middle of Nicklin Way.

 “Beach-goers won’t use it.
 You can’t retro-fill suburban sprawl with infrastructure – it needs to be pre-planned.